-As such, the Republic of Rwanda appeals other member states to adopt similar policies to Vision 2020 that will greatly improve the minorities’ access to proper healthcare and ensure general wellbeing of the population.
+As a solution, the Republic of Rwanda appeals other member states to create an international fund to allow the poorest communities in the world, among which figure indigenous people and historically marginalized populations, to have free access to medical treatment.
+Rwanda also proposes an intensification of expertise sharing between industrialised countries to emerging countries, because health is an issue that concerns the whole of humanity and must benefit everyone.

 Topic II: Indigenous Land Rights, Climate Change impacts and Environment Protection of Resources

 The loss of land and properties by the Batwa tribes because of industrialisation, establishment of national parks as well as widespread agriculture is common occurrence in Rwanda.
-Deforestation for economic and military purposes have threatened and almost eradicated indigenes’ ancestral lifestyle and destroyed their natural habitat and resources on which they depend on for survival, making them struggle more than ever to make ends meet.
-Because they used to live in forests and have been now chased to plain areas, they make a living out of artisanal work, mostly pottery, hence do not rely much on nature and natural resources.
-As they are now, the Batwa people are not as affected by climate change as they would be, being they still living in the forest.
-However, the current Republic of Rwanda is unable to make amendment for the lands taken away from indigenous communities and recognize their distinct identity.
-Because the 1994 genocides destroyed most of Rwanda’s pre-established economy, the recent development of the State prevents the redistribution of land right to the tribes, because most of the available land is either under cultivation or is currently in mineral exploitation of ores such as gold, which is a great part of Rwanda’s economy.
-Although the lands cannot be returned to their ancestral owners, the government of Rwanda established a program to destroy Batwa tribes’ below living standard shelters and provide them with modern, iron-roofed housing to ensure living standards.
-However, 30% of destroyed shelters’ owners have yet to receive their housing, thus creating a large homeless population.
+Right now, the Batwa people are not as affected by climate change as they would be, being they still living in the forest.
+However, the Republic of Rwanda refuses to recognize their status of being indigenous people to maintain national unity and to prevent all further attempt of genocides.
+Since the 1994 genocides destroyed most of Rwanda’s pre-established economy, the recent development of the State prevents the redistribution of land right to the tribes.
+Most of the available land is either under cultivation or is currently in mineral exploitation of ores such as gold, which is a great part of Rwanda’s economy.

-Thus, obstacles posed by recognizing the indigenous people as a distinct community and letting them return to their ancestral lands being greater than ever for Rwanda’s recovering economy and government, it adopts an inactive stance on this issue.
+Thus, obstacles posed by recognizing the indigenous people as a distinct community and letting them return to their ancestral lands being greater than ever for Rwanda’s recovering economy and government, the Republic of Rwanda strongly opposes returning of land rights, but instead proposes an integration program for all indigenous people in urban areas to allow complete access to governmental services and better education.

 Topic III: Indigenous People, Poverty, and Development

-Because of the taken land rights, the hunter-gatherers from Rwanda’s high forests had to live in plain areas and lack the skills and resources to survive in a such an environment and thus, live in extreme poverty, in shelters made of plastic that cannot reach human living standards and made pottery their main economic source.
+As are many indigenous communities around the world, Rwanda’s historically marginalized people also have struggling economies.
+Without their ancestral land-owning rights, the hunter-gatherers from Rwanda’s high forests had to live in plain areas and lack the skills and resources to survive in a such an environment and thus, live in extreme poverty, in shelters made of plastic that cannot reach human living standards and made pottery their main economic source.
 Furthermore, the Batwa minorities are misrepresented in the government despite the adoption Art.
-82 of the Rwandan Constitution, since most of the indigenous populations are ineligible for the position that requires a minimum of 6 years of education.
-High levels of poverty prevent proper education for those minorities.
+82 of the Rwandan Constitution, since most of the indigenous populations are ineligible for the position that requires a minimum of 6 years of education As will be stated later, this issue will likely disappear in later years, given all of Rwanda’s recent education reforms..